 Consultative School Boards

-Archdiocese of Los Angeles may have a consultative school board.
+Archdiocese of Los Angeles may have a consultative school board to assist the school community in its essential

 Parish Finance Council.
 No more than one-third of the board membership should be the parents/guardians of currently enrolled students.